matteason/scotrail-announcements-june-2022/README.md

 # ScotRail announcements 2022

 This repository contains ScotRail announcements that were published as part of [ScotRail's publication scheme](https://www.scotrail.co.uk/about-scotrail/information-requests/scotrail-trains-limited-publication-scheme) in June 2022.
+The original release was a single >2 hour mp3; this repo contains the same announcements split into individual files.

+The `announcements` folder contains the announcements numbered in the order they appear in the original release. `announcements-by-content` contains the same files, renamed with their transcription, suffixed with the original file number.
+Stations also contain the [three-letter station code](https://www.nationalrail.co.uk/stations_destinations/48541.aspx).

+See [simonw](https://github.com/simonw)'s [Datasette dashboard](https://scotrail.datasette.io/scotrail/announcements) for transcriptions and an easier way to browse and play these files.
+Simon's work is based on [this Google Sheet](https://docs.google.com/spreadsheets/d/1jAtNLBXLYwTraaC_IGAAs53jJWWEQUtFrocS5jW31JM/edit#gid=0), which was crowdsourced on Twitter.

+They're also available in a [Google Drive folder](https://drive.google.com/drive/u/0/folders/172W6sXnvlr7UcNLipO8BTw417_KRz9c5), which you may find easier to navigate than this repo as it's split into subfolders of 200 files.

 You can listen to these announcements set to ambient music on [Ambient ScotRail Beats](https://matteason.co.uk/scotbeats).

-They're also available in a [Google Drive folder](https://drive.google.com/drive/u/0/folders/172W6sXnvlr7UcNLipO8BTw417_KRz9c5), which you may find easier to navigate as it's split into subfolders of 200 files.

 ScotRail's copyright policy for these announcements is as follows: